 How long is the typical wait for paediatric occupational therapy in NSW?

-Wait times for paediatric OT in NSW vary depending on the service and funding type.
-Public services may have longer waiting lists, sometimes several months.
+Wait times for paediatric OT in NSW vary depending on the service provider and current demand.
+Public services through your local health district may have longer wait lists, sometimes several months.
 Private practitioners often have shorter wait times.
-If your child has an NDIS plan, you can access funded services through registered providers.
-Contact local services in Hamilton directly to ask about current wait times, as these change regularly.
+It's worth contacting several providers in Hamilton to ask about their current availability.
+If your child has an NDIS plan, you can choose from registered providers, which may offer more flexibility in scheduling.

 What does a first occupational therapy appointment involve for a child?